ideveloperprateek/ideveloperprateek/README.md

 - 👋 Hi, I’m @ideveloperprateek
 - 👀 I’m interested in TypeScript, Angular, RxJs,
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning .Azure CI/CD, SQL..
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---